Filosofia para Homens Comuns

 Muitos acreditam que filosofia é algo distante, reservado a bibliotecas empoeiradas e a acadêmicos de óculos grossos.
 Nada mais enganoso.
 A filosofia nasceu no pátio da vida, não no gabinete universitário.
 Sócrates não escreveu tratados, caminhava pela praça interrogando homens comuns.
 O pensamento filosófico não é um luxo da elite intelectual, mas uma exigência de sobrevivência.
 Pois viver sem filosofia é viver sem bússola, reduzido a reagir a estímulos, como animal domesticado.

-Observe a ironia, o homem moderno, que se julga autossuficiente, é justamente o mais incapaz de cuidar de si.
+Observe a ironia, o homem que se julga autossuficiente, é justamente o mais incapaz de cuidar de si.
 Terceiriza sua saúde, sua educação, sua consciência a jornalistas e sua vida espiritual a influenciadores.
 Vive em perpétua dependência, ao mesmo tempo em que clama autonomia. É o paradoxo de uma civilização que idolatra a liberdade mas tem pavor de responsabilidade.

-Talvez o maior escândalo do nosso tempo seja este: temos acesso a mais informações que todas as civilizações anteriores somadas, mas nunca estivemos tão incapazes de distinguir o essencial do irrelevante.
-O resultado é uma cultura de almas dispersas, incapazes de foco, reduzidas a consumidores de fragmentos.
+Temos acesso a mais informações que todas as civilizações anteriores somadas, mas nunca estivemos tão incapazes de distinguir o essencial do irrelevante. É uma cultura de almas dispersas, incapazes de foco, reduzidas a consumidores de fragmentos.
 Contra isso, o antídoto não é mais informação, mas mais filosofia no sentido clássico, como disciplina do pensamento, como busca do logos que une o cosmos e o coração humano.

 A ordem interior não é um luxo para monges mas é uma necessidade para homens comuns.
 Sem ela, o indivíduo se torna massa, e a massa, como bem sabiam Ortega y Gasset e Gustave Le Bon, é o terreno fértil para tiranias.
 Um povo de homens fragmentados só pode ser governado por palavras de ordem repetidas, por frases vazias que substituem o pensamento.